balumuriraj/Zappos-Gift-Giving/README.md

 Issues you may face to run this application:
 After downloading this project from the Git, you may need to create src/main/resources folder to run this application.

+In order to make calls to the Zappos API, you will need to use an API key.
+Please use the following API key when making these calls - a73121520492f88dc3d33daf2103d7574f1a3166